-009 Constrained Funding restricted / Project delays/over- Regular meetings with 3 3 9 Close cooperation with 009 nature of the site limits the volume of building which can be accommodated stopped.
+009 Constrained nature of the site limits the volume of building which can be accommodated , the range of uses and how the buildings are organised on site.
+Funding restricted / stopped.
 Poor management decisions.
 Failures in contractor / partnership working.
-Poor runs.
+Poor project management.
+Poor planning Project delays/over- runs.
 Reputational damage.
 Cost overruns.
 Public dissatisfaction.
-Discouragement of future partnerships. designers / contractors.
+Discouragement of future partnerships.
+Delay, impact on service delivery.
+Regular meetings with designers / contractors.
 Effective procurement strategy.
 Post contract reviews.
 Regular and timely meetings with planning.
-Robust 3 3 9 Y Close cooperation with Planning. , the range of uses and how the buildings are organised on site. project management.
-Poor planning Delay, impact on service delivery. project management.
+Robust project management.
+3 3 9 Y Close cooperation with Planning.
 010 Strong objections from local residents to proposed content and design of the new centre Publication of outline and detailed designs Likely delays to construction if design changes are needed Comprehensive consultation programme particularly at early stage to capture preferences from local residents.
 2 5 10 Y Market Research and focus groups to provide ample evidence of what the public expect from the new sports and leisure centre.
 Extend process to enable preliminary designs to be market tested with the public.